Alphabets

 MLDE*

-translate() can also translate individual sequences, either provided as a SequenceView or a str (in_place does not work in this two cases):
+translate() can also translate individual sequences, either provided as a SequenceView or a str (in_place does not work in these two cases):

 Use the allow_alt=True option to support alternative start codons (a rare phenomenon accounted for by all genetic codes).